RoverPlatform/rover-ios/README.md

 You can also get the library by downloading the [latest version from Github](https://github.com/RoverPlatform/rover-ios/tree/0.2.0) and copying it into your project.

-### Initializing the SDK
+## Initializing the SDK

 _The following instructions assume your app is written in Swift.
-The steps required are the same if your app is written in Objective-C. We will be providing an Objective-C translation in the future.
+The steps required are the same if your app is written in Objective-C. We will be providing an Objective-C version in the future.
 In the meantime if you are having trouble translating the Swift instructions or run into an issue please submit a GitHub issue for support._

 To connect your app to the Rover cloud, you must first initialize it with your account token.
 You can find your account token on the main page of the [Rover Settings App](https://app.rover.io/settings/).